 In folk medicine, dried dandelion root is often ground into a paste and mixed with water to create a dandelion root tincture; a soothing paste for skin disorders.
 It stands to reason that people would find dandelion soaps and lotions soothing.

 Dandelion oil is considered effective in helping rough, dry skin.
 Considered a skin soother, there are a lot of dandelion soap recipes out there!

 ● Dandelion Lotion Bars – This combination in this soap helps cracked, dry skin, while dandelion oil is particularly useful for alleviating the chapped skin and soreness that comes along with manual labor.

 ● Easy Dandelion Soap – a melt and pour recipe using foraged dandelions.

 9. Use dandelions for crafts.

 You can press dandelions for crafts with the use of a flower press.
 Or, you can make your own flower press out of a heavy book and some parchment paper.
-They will retain their color nicely and can make a nice addition to your DIY projects you are working on.
+They will retain their color nicely and can make a nice addition to the DIY projects you are working on.
 You can also tie the stems together to make flower chains, flower crowns, and more.

 10. Add dandelions to your compost.

 Do not toss those dandelions out after you pick them.
 Add them to your compost pile where they will break down and help enrich your soil.
 The foliage of dandelions is nutrient-rich and can give your soil a boost.
 So do not toss it, instead put any dandelions and their foliage in your compost for a vitamin boost for free.

 Remember, only try the above suggestions with dandelions that have not been treated with any chemicals or fertilizers.
 Even after washing, traces of these chemicals can stay present.
 Only use fresh dandelions that are untreated and in their natural state.